cicovic-andrija/prep/docs/README.md

   - Go over syntax to catch up on forgotten details.
   - Research most commonly used APIs from STL.
   - Review the C++ concurrency model.
+  - Review C++ I/O (stream) APIs.
 - Side Task #2: Explore other common patterns:
   - Two heaps - use two heaps to track median or balance elements in a stream.
   - Sliding window median - calculate median in a sliding window.
-  - Scheduling - manage tasks or invervals using a heap for efficient scheduling.
+  - Scheduling - manage tasks or intervals using a heap for efficient scheduling.

 #### 2.2.
 System Design / System Programming